British School Jakarta: History

 the school opened a new Early Years Education Centre in Pondok Indah in response to growing demand for places in Pre-School and Reception classes.
 In February 2007 a new Performing Arts centre, the BIS World Theatre, was opened providing facilities and three performance areas.
 The Theatre was officially opened by the Duke of York, Prince Andrew, on 6 March 2008.

 In early 2009, the construction of the Secondary Library Building was completed, which houses a cafe, meeting rooms and additional class room spaces.
 Extra land was purchased at the Bintaro campus and the School's Strategic Development Plan provides a framework for the future.
 An extension to the IB Centre to accommodate growing demand was completed in December 2009.
 In 2012 the Early Years Centre was comprehensively refurbished and reopened on site.
 In 2014 the school name changed to British School Jakarta to comply with new Indonesian law.
-In 2015 construction of the New Sports Hall commenced as part of the development of the East Campusand this facility has been in use since mid-2017.
+In 2015 construction of the New Sports Hall commenced as part of the development of the East Campus, and this facility has been in use since mid-2017.
 Since 2019 many classrooms have been remodelled to reflect the school’s innovative approach to learning and teaching.
 In 2025 The Arena was completed as an all-weather venue designed for sport, performances and community gatherings.

 In 2015, BSJ was awarded the TES British International School of the Year.